londarq/url-shortener/README.md

 .NET Core 7 + Angular 15 app with authentication by JWT

 Capabilities:
+  - API can be used separately of SPA
   - Unauthorized visitor can view home page with urls table and copy shortened urls, view about page and login

 `home`